Click here to download:

-(Note: Brochure includes detailed descriptions of all camp offerings and cost.)
+(Includes detailed descriptions of all camp programs and prices.)

 Welcome to 2018 Summer Day Camp at the West Communities YMCA!

-Going to a summer camp is not only a memory that your child will cherish forever, but it also has the potential to change their life.
-Children today are surrounded by modern technology and that is why now more than ever it is important for children to spend time being immersed in active play and experiential learning opportunites.
-Summer camp allows your child the opportunity to learn new skills, form wonderful relationships with their peers and learn more about themselves.
+Going to a summer camp is not only a memory that your child will cherish forever, it also has the potential to change his or her life.
+Children today are surrounded by modern technology and that is why now, more than ever, it is important for children to spend time immersed in active play and experiential learning opportunites.
+Summer camp allows your child the opportunity to learn new skills, form wonderful relationships with their peers, and learn more about themselves.

 West Communities YMCA

 Chicago, IL 60629

 We offer a variety of camps to meet your child's individual interests and needs.
 Please refer to the camp brochure for descriptions of activities, session dates, and fees.